Thibaut-Gudin/ocaml-cordova-plugin-device/README.md

 documentation on js_of_ocaml).
 If we did, *device* will be set to **undefined** because the *device* object doesn't exist when we create the variable.

-We also provide a function of type unit -> device Js.t which does returns the *device* object.
+We provide a function of type unit -> device Js.t which does returns the *device* object.
 You need to call it when the deviceready event is handled, eg

 ```OCaml